thoughtbot/noisy-animals-kata/README.md

 - How often do you run the tests?
 What if you could only run them once every 10 minutes?
 Or 30 minutes?
 - What would it take to run the tests every time you changed a line of `noisy_animal.rb`?
 - Is it easier to add the new animals before or after addressing some of the problems?
+- After introducing the new animals is the code going to be easier or harder to change in future than it was before you started?
+- How do you think that code might start out well and end up as confusing as this over time?

+## Hints
+These are some ideas that the authors apply regularly in their professional work and were helpful in attempting this exercise.
+Yes, it was easier to create the problem code than to improve it.

+- We learn as we code.
+It is very unlikely that every change is a good one and so it is important to be able to keep the good and discard the bad.
+- Small changes are fast to make and can be accepted or discarded easily.
+Big changes make it hard to see which parts are an improvement and which are regressions.
+- Every small change is verified by running the tests.
+- It's easier to change logic correctly when all of the code involved is close together.
+It's possible to move lines of code around as long as it remains identical in behaviour
+- It's always easier to change a piece of logic in one place than in multiple places.
+It's possible to change abstractions (loops, conditions, methods, etc) to reveal that code that seemed different is actually identical and can be combined
+- In this exercise, logically equivalent or redundant conditionals are particularly common

+## Ideas from the refactoring community
+The author is a big fan of Sandi Metz and Katrina Owen's work, particularly [99 Bottles of OOP](https://sandimetz.com/99bottles).
+The book works through a longer - but similar - exercise to this.
+Here are some ideas that are discussed in that book (not only there, but it's a fantastic starting point).

+### Making change easier by improving bad code
+When it's not possible to see how to implement a change, addressing a problem in the code will make it easier to think about and helps with understanding the domain.

+### Flocking Rules
+A process for iteratively building good abstractions:

+ 1. Select the things that are most alike.
+ 2. Find the smallest difference between them.
+ 3. Make the simplest change that will remove that difference.

+### Conditionals: separate the things that change from the things that stay the same
+When faced with a long `if` statement, what code is in common between every branch, and what code is unique?
+It's possible to remove the code that is in common to all branches of the conditional and replace it just once before or after the conditional.
+The result will be much easier to read.

+### Duplication can be better than the wrong abstraction
+If there are many clear examples supporting the introduction of an abstraction (loop, conditional, class etc), it makes sense to introduce it.
+If there are clear counterexamples it is better to leave the duplication as is.
+A better abstraction may be revealed later.